zavier-sanders/aws-cognito-react-starter/README.md

 # Features:
-1. Read to use in a real project
+1. Ready to use in a real project
-2. No redux involved => no need to think about your code structure
+2. No redux involved => easy to integrate to your project
 3. Support signup, signin, forget password, reset passoword, logout
 4. Support signup verification, signin MFA